Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: CASE STUDY

-We address potential bias from additional variables by imposing a series of refined balance constraints tailored to each outcome.
-Since the prognostic score (fit in the pilot sample using LASSO regression) ranks among the variables contributing the largest potential bias for both outcomes, we include quintiles of the prognostic score in balance tiers for both matched designs (first tier for C-section delivery and second tier for NICU admission).
-We go on to include all variables contributing potential bias (rounded to the third decimal place) greater than or equal to 0.010 in some balance tier for each design, with variables that contributed larger amounts of bias in higher tiers.
-Table \ref{tab:tiers} summarizes the chosen balance tiers for each design.
-Specific potential bias values can be found in Appendix Table \ref{tab:prepost_bias} column \textit{Pre-matched bias}.
-In addition, gestational age at GDM diagnosis is a continuous variable and had to be discretized for compatibility with refined covariate balance.
-Three categories were used --- before 24 weeks, between 24 to 32 weeks, and over 32 weeks --- with cutoffs chosen according to natural thresholds in the empirical distribution.
-These cutoffs differ slightly from standard clinical thresholds; for more discussion of the choice of categories, see Appendix Figures \ref{fig:ga_gdm}.A-\ref{fig:ga_gdm}.B.
+We address potential bias from additional variables by imposing a series of refined balance constraints tailored to the outcome.
+Refined covariate balance enables users to specify top-priority variables and their interactions to be balanced as though they were the only variables in the study, with lower-priority variables receiving further attention as possible \citep{pimentel2015large}.
+While this framework offers substantial flexibility to the researcher, it relies on strong substantive knowledge to specify the balance tiers in a reasonable manner.
+Frequently it is not immediately clear how to organize a group of baseline variables into balance tiers in a principled way.
+JointVIP offers a data-driven approach in settings where ambiguity remains even after accounting for substantive knowledge.
+We specify tiers of variables for refined covariate balance by identifying sets of variables with high importance.
+Since the prognostic score (fit in the pilot sample using LASSO regression) ranks among the variables contributing the largest unadjusted bias, we include quintiles of the prognostic score in the first balance tier.
+We include all variables contributing unadjusted bias greater than or equal to 0.010 with variables in subsequent tiers, with those contributing larger amounts of bias in higher tiers.
+Table \ref{tab:tiers} summarizes the chosen balance tiers for the design.
+Specific potential bias values can be found in Supplemental Appendix A.6 column \textit{Pre-matched bias}.
+In addition, we discretized the continuous variable for gestational age at GDM diagnosis for compatibility with refined covariate balance algorithm.